tejasbenibagde/sxkit/README.md

 .sxkit is a versatile collection of reusable React components designed to simplify UI development.
 It offers a wide range of components with customizable props, empowering developers to swiftly create visually appealing and responsive user interfaces.

-You can install SXKit via npm:
+You can install .sxKit via npm:

 ```bash
     npm install sxkit